PhD in Educational Psychology (School Psychology)

 Part 2: Apply to the PhD in Educational Psychology (School Psychology)

-All specializations for the PhD in Educational Psychology require GRE scores (and TOEFL/IELTS for international applicants).
+All specializations for the PhD in Educational Psychology require the TOEFL/IELTS for international applicants.

 While completing your Graduate School application, please include the following documents where appropriate: